 Prepared and maintained by: Leandro Parente (OpenGeoHub), Ognjen Antonijevic (GiLAB), Tom Hengl (OpenGeoHub), Luka Glusica (GiLAB), Martin Landa (CVUT Prague)

-This tutorial explains (a) how to access Geo-harmonizer geospatial layers, (b) how to use them as a database i.e. to query, subset, and download, (c) how to visualize data in QGIS or similar, and (d) how to add and register new layers.
-Minimum software requirements to follow this tutorial:
+This tutorial explains (a) how to access Geo-harmonizer geospatial layers, (b) how to use them as a database i.e. to query, subset and download, (c) how to visualize data in QGIS or similar.
+Software requirements:

 Connected repository: https://gitlab.com/Geo-harmonizer_inea/spatial-layers

 Accessing and viewing data

 Raster or gridded data

 Geo-harmonizer serves a number of raster or gridded layers, usually prepared as Cloud-Optimized GeoTIFFs at 30 m or coarser resolution.

 Data can be imported into QGIS in a standard way through WFS service using URL: